How to Concatenate with a Line Break in Excel

 - Written by Puneet

 In Excel, when we normally combine text from different cells using CONCATENATE.
-But sometimes while doing this we need to add a line break between the text which we want to combine.
+But sometimes, while doing this, we must add a line break between the text we want to combine.
+As you know, there are several methods to combine cells, but when adding a line break, we need to use a specific formula.

-And to enter a line break we need to mention 10 if you are using the Excel Windows version and 13 if you are using the Excel MAC version.
-You can learn more about CHAR from here, and now, let’s move on to our line break formulas.
+To enter a line break, we need to mention 10 if you use the Excel Windows version and 13 if you use the Excel MAC version.
+You can learn more about CHAR from here.
+Now, let’s move on to our line break formulas.

 =A2&CHAR(10)&B2&CHAR(10)&C2